• $100M Book Club

 Chapters in book: 11 / Chapters in here: 11 (same order as book)

-Time to hunt for treasure.
+Time to hunt for the treasure.

 Entrepreneur name